nikvoronin/LastWallpaper/README.md

         - "1920x1080" - FullHD
         - "1280x720" - HD
 - __apod__
-    - __throttling_hours__ - next update after this period.
+    - __throttling_hours__ - next update will happen after this period.
 Be aware that APOD free but limited with 50 requests per IP address per day.
-    - __api_key__ - if you have you payed api key.
+    - __api_key__ - if you have your own paid API key.

 ```json
 {